shash3061/Facial_Expression_Recognition/README.md

 # Facial Expression Recognition

-Classifying the Facial Expressions into 7 different classes
+Classifying the Facial Expressions into 7 classes